zlhTao2012/RaspberryPi_Security_Camera/README.md

 Instructions:

 1. Enable the Respberry Pi Camera:
    At the command line, enter "sudo raspi-config".
-In the menu select Enable Camera, then Finish and Yes to reboot.
+In the menu select Enable Camera, then "Finish" and "Yes" to reboot.

 2. Install the Python support for the camera:
    At the command line, enter "sudo apt-get install python-picamera python3-picamera".
 Once done, enter "sudo reboot".